 Arthur has been described by Chambers USA as “one of the deans of the New York construction Bar,” and as a lawyer who “has seen every construction issue possible in New York CIty.”
 On top of that, Mr. Silverman was appointed to a special commission, appointed by Michael Bloomberg, that sought to reduce costs of public construction projects in NYC.

-Mr. Silverman is a member of multiple professional organizations, such as:
+Mr. Silverman is a member of multiple professional organizations, including but not limited to:

 - The Construction Specifications Institute